MekdiYilma/dreams/README.md

 “The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.” ― Sigmund Freud, The Interpretation of Dreams (1900)

 ## Introduction
-The main objective of this analysis is to provide data-driven insights into one of the many obscure activities of the brain, dream, and its interpretation.
+The main objective of this analysis is to provide data-driven insights into one of the many obscure activities of the brain: dream, and its interpretation.
 What kind of emotional responses can we expect from our dreams?
 Are dreams a tiny glimpse into our figment of imagination or perhaps asked differently, are dreams the manifestations of who we are and our daily experiences?
-Although the interpretation of any dream will only make sense in the context of the dreamer's life, I suspect individuals with shared backgrounds and experiences display relatively similar emotions from their dreams to those from different backgrounds.
+Although the interpretation of any dream will only make sense in the context of the dreamer's life, I suspect individuals with shared backgrounds and experiences display relatively similar emotions from their dreams than to those from different backgrounds.

 ## Motivation
 Dreams have always fascinated me.
 In my dreams, I have fulfilled my deepest desires, experienced incredible moments, felt shock and horror, and even done things that defy the law of physics.
 This led me to the question can the interpretation of dreams be answered with data?
 With this project, I analyze dream entries of random participants to validate hypotheses using statistics.